Latitude and Longitude (WGS84):

 Notes:

+At least 30 specimens were found, scattered over an area of about 6 m x 5 m.
 The habitat of this population had previously been subject to severe competition by wilding conifers (now under periodic control), with many associated species that appear to be growing freely, on this naturally-uncommon landform.